adaezy/adaezy.github.io/README.md

   - Federal University of Technology, Minna, 2012

 ## Work Experience
-- **Connected Vehicle Software Intern**
+- **Connected Vehicle Software Intern, Ford Motor Company**
-  - Ford Motor Company
-- **Data Science Intern**
+  -
-  - Verisk Analytics — Wood Mackenzie Business Unit
+- **Data Science Intern, Verisk Analytics — Wood Mackenzie Business Unit**
+  -
-- **Senior Network Security Engineer**
+- **Senior Network Security Engineer, National Identity Management Commission**
-  - National Identity Management Commission
+  -

 ## Research and Teaching Experience
 ### Graduate Research Assistant
-- **Kansas State University**
-  - Probabilistic and Information Theoretic Security Lab
+- **Kansas State University - Probabilistic and Information Theoretic Security Lab**
   - Developed a stochastic model on graphs of 3 flood-prone communities in the Mid-West USA to investigate the resiliency of each community to a disaster using Python and R.
   - Modeling Russian Troll Influence on 2016 Elections as Spiking Neuron Model
   - Applying stochastic hetero-functional graph theory science to smart cities to study the resilience of cities to disaster.